Chua Jui Meng: Malaysian Chinese Association (MCA)

 Chua began his political career in 1976 when he became a member of the MCA, a component of the ruling Barisan Nasional (BN) coalition.
 In the 1986 general election, he was elected as Member of Parliament for Bakri, a seat he hold for five consecutive terms.

 His speech in Parliament in 1988 on the "Malaysian Chinese dilemma" as a result of the "deviations and misimplementation" of the New Economic Policy (NEP) sparked the formation of the National Economic Consultative Council (NECC).
 In 1990 the NECC formulated the new National Development Policy (NDP) to succeed the NEP and it was adopted for a period of 10 years (1991–2000), which Chua credited as key to liberalising the economy, education and culture and turning Chinese voter in favour of Barisan Nasional from the 1990s to 2004.

 In 1989, Chua was appointed parliamentary secretary for the Ministry of Health (MOH).
 He was elected as a vice-president of the MCA in 1990 and became the Deputy Minister of International Trade and Industry following the 1990 general election.
 During this period, he worked on developing small and medium enterprises and promoting trade with China.

-After the 1995 general election, Chua was appointed Minister of Health.
+After the 1995 general election, Chua was appointed Minister of Health by Prime Minister Mahathir Mohamad.
 During his tenure, Chua led the government's fight against the Coxsackievirus outbreak in 1997, the Nipah virus outbreak in 1999, the Japanese encephalitis outbreak in 2000 and the global SARS epidemic in 2003.
 The Sultanah Fatimah Specialist Hospital (HPSF) in Muar has gone through a variety of development and vast transformation into a specialist hospital under Chua's ministership in MOH and tenure as local-bred MP for Bakri.
 Its status was officially converted and renamed from Hospital Muar to Hospital Pakar Sultanah Fatimah on 13 October 2003.

 MCA fell into crisis in 2001, when factional infighting between "Teams A" and "B" became public.
 Chua aligned himself to the Lim Ah Lek-led Team B during the Nanyang Siang Pau takeover crisis.
 The 2002 party elections were cancelled, and Chua retained his vice presidency under the MCA "peace plan" of 2003, which saw Ong Ka Ting assume the presidency.
 However, he was dropped from the Cabinet after the 2004 general election as he was not recommended to the prime minister by the new party leader.

 In the following year's party elections, Chua challenged Ong Ka Ting for the presidency.
 He performed above expectations, garnering more than a third of the delegates' votes, but was unable to topple the heavily favoured Ong.
 He made another long-shot attempt at the presidency in 2008, but lost out to Ong Tee Keat.
 He did not contest the 2008 general election and 2013 general election as his former seat of Bakri fell to the opposition.